maxio-com/ab-golang-sdk/doc/controllers/subscriptions.md

 If you are creating a subscription with a payment profile, the attribute to send will be `credit_card_attributes` or `bank_account_attributes` for ACH and Direct Debit.
 That said, when you read the subscription after creation, we return the profile details under `credit_card` or `bank_account`.

+## Bulk creation of subscriptions

+Bulk creation of subscriptions is currently not supported.
+For scenarios where multiple subscriptions must be added, particularly when assigning to the same subscription group, it is essential to switch to a single-threaded approach.

+To avoid data conflicts or inaccuracies, incorporate a sleep interval between requests.

+While this single-threaded approach may impact performance, it ensures data consistency and accuracy in cases where concurrent creation attempts could otherwise lead to issues with subscription alignment and integrity.

 ## Taxable Subscriptions

 If your intent is to charge your subscribers tax via [Avalara Taxes](https://maxio.zendesk.com/hc/en-us/articles/24287043035661-Avalara-VAT-Tax) or [Custom Taxes](https://maxio.zendesk.com/hc/en-us/articles/24287044212749-Custom-Taxes), there are a few considerations to be made regarding collecting subscription data.